bml-research/data_analysis_bml/excel/excel_12_data_visualization_exercises.md

 |Kinesin|11       |3        |
 |Myosin |4        |12       |

+If a gene is not increased or decreased, it should not be counted (we are not interested in unaltered genes).
+Note that in this case, only a true zero counts as unchanged.
+In reality, to isolate meaningfully altered genes, researchers filter out background noise using a volcano-plot approach that requires genes to meet both a statistical threshold (adjusted $p$-value) and a biological effect-size threshold ($\log_2$ fold change) before downstream analysis.

 Use the data in this table to create the stacked column chart.
 Make sure to add proper axis titles, a title and a legend.
 The gene names should be sorted alphabetically.
 For help with the COUNTIFS function, see: [COUNTIFS function](https://support.microsoft.com/en-us/excel/functions/countifs-function) on the Microsoft Support page.

 ### Exercise 4

-Use the same data as from exercise 3 to create a relative stacked column chart.
-Filter the data that contain the `MAP Kinase gene family`.
-Create a relative stacked column chart representing the Expression Values with and without stimulus.
+Use the same data as from exercise 3 to create a relative stacked column chart in which each column represents a gene family from the motor proteins (i.e. dynein, kinesin and myosin) and the segments within each column percentage of genes whose expression is increased or decreased[JK3.1] in the presence of the stimulus.
 Make sure to add proper axis titles, a title and a legend.
 The gene names should be sorted.

 ### Exercise 5

-Use the same data as from exercise 3 to create a pie chart.
-Create a pie chart representing the total `Expression Value without stimulus` per Category.
-Make sure to add proper axis titles, a title and a legend.

-Which category shows the smallest fraction of expression value - stimulus?
+In the dataset, each protein belongs to a gene family and each gene family is classified under a particular category.
+Create a pie chart representing the contribution of the different gene families within the category “Immuno system proteins”.
+Before you can create this chart, you need to analyse the data:
+- In a new sheet, use the FILTER function to create a table that only contains the proteins that belong to the “Immuno system proteins”.
+- Use the `UNIQUE` function to list the gene families belonging to this category.
+- Use the `COUNTIF` function to count the number of genes within each gene family
+- Create the pie chart

 ### Exercise 6